-The opening of Irreproachable, my first solo exhibition, will be presented at the Hopkins Center for the Arts Redepenning Gallery, November 1 - December 2, 2018.
+The opening of Irreproachable, my first solo exhibition, was presented at the Hopkins Center for the Arts Redepenning Gallery, November 1 - December 2, 2018.

 Like many women at this time in our country, I have a story to tell and I am doing so through my art.